IT Infrastructure Security Checklist: Best Practices for SMBs

 3. Patch and Update Everything

 Unpatched systems are the number one entry point for attackers.
+Nearly 29,000 new CVEs were reported in 2024, and the pace isn’t slowing down.
 Establish a patch management process that applies critical security patches within 72 hours of release and all other patches within 30 days.
-This applies to operating systems, firmware, applications, and network devices, not just Windows endpoints.
+This applies to operating systems, firmware, applications, and network devices—not just Windows endpoints.

 4. Implement Layered Access Controls